Preconstruction And Delivery

 Owners usually get the best value from industrial renovation and expansion when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-3. Renovation Or Expansion Execution
+3. Renovation Or Expansion Execution With Active Operations Protected

-Renovation Or Expansion Execution is treated as a decision gate, not a box-checking exercise.
+Renovation Or Expansion Execution With Active Operations Protected is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Operational Turnover And Final Stabilization
+4. Operational Turnover, Commissioning, And Final Stabilization

-Operational Turnover And Final Stabilization is treated as a decision gate, not a box-checking exercise.
+Operational Turnover, Commissioning, And Final Stabilization is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.